 Five of our faculty and former faculty have served as president of the Ecological Society of America (Eugene P. Odum, 1965; Frank B. Golley, 1976-77; H. Ronald Pulliam, 1991-1992; Judy L. Meyer, 1994-1995; and Alan P. Covich, 2006-2007.)
 Distinguished Research Professor Amy Rosemond served as president of the Society for Freshwater Science in 2019.

-Seven current and emeritus faculty members are Fellows of the Ecological Society of America (James E. “Jeb” Byers, Alan P. Covich, Judy L. Meyer, Catherine M. Pringle, H. Ron Pulliam, James W. Porter, Amy D. Rosemond, and Craig W. Osenberg.)
+Nine current and emeritus faculty members are Fellows of the Ecological Society of America (James E. “Jeb” Byers, Alan P. Covich, John M. Drake, Judy L. Meyer, Catherine M. Pringle, H. Ron Pulliam, James W. Porter, Amy D. Rosemond, and Craig W. Osenberg.)

 Ecology faculty and students spearheaded the UGA Environmental Literacy requirement, adopted in 1993, that mandates that all UGA undergraduates take at least one approved course related to environmental issues.